zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance/create-compute-instance.md

     compute1.subnet03311012.vcn03311012.oraclevcn.com:10  MIT-MAGIC-COOKIE-1  9055a7967897789f94fd6a3fbc1b4b90
     ```

-8. View the `DISPLAY` environment variable.
+10. View the `DISPLAY` environment variable.

     ```
     $ <copy>echo $DISPLAY</copy>
     ```
     The output is `your-computer-ip:10.0`.
 Notice that the `10` is also part of the authentication information in the previous step.

-9. Test that the `opc` user can open a graphical user interface application like `xeyes`.
+11. Test that the `opc` user can open a graphical user interface application like `xeyes`.

     ```
     $ <copy>xeyes</copy>
     ```
   A pair of eyes is displayed in a separate window.
 If you move your cursor over the eyes, the eyes follow it.

-8. Hover your cursor over the XLaunch application icon.
+12. Hover your cursor over the XLaunch application icon.

   The application indicates that there is one client connected.

-9. Close `xclock`.
+13. Close `xclock`.

   The XLaunch application icon indicates that there are zero clients connected.

-## **STEP 6**: (Mac or cygwin emulator) Connect to your compute instance from your personal Mac computer
+## **STEP 5**: (Mac) Connect to your compute instance from your personal Mac computer

 REVIEWER: This section is still a work in progress.
 To install X11 on macOS, download and install the XQuartz Application from: http://xquartz.macosforge.org/
+This lab uses XQuartz.
+See: https://researchit.las.iastate.edu/x-forwarding-mac-and-windows

 1. Open a terminal window by selecting **Applications**, then **Utilities**, and then **Terminal**.